Skip to main content

 Fractional Exhaled Nitric Oxide (FeNO)

-Measurement of the fraction of nitric oxide in exhaled breath is used to assess for type 2 (eosinophilic) inflammation in airways.
+Measurement of the fraction of nitric oxide in exhaled breath is used to assess type 2 (eosinophilic) inflammation in airways.
 It is not recommended to diagnosis asthma but is conditionally recommended by the EPR4 as an adjunct to the evaluation of those who are 5 years and older for whom the diagnosis of asthma is uncertain using history, exam, and spirometry or if spirometry cannot be performed appropriately.
 It should NOT be used alone to diagnose asthma.

 EPR4 table for interpretations